SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

 ```
 ![Measurement results histogram](../assets/index/index_histogram.png)

-In the next tutorial, we will discuss how to run the above circuit on a real quantum processor.
+In the next tutorial, we will discuss how to run the above circuit on a virtual quantum processor.